Melathirumanickam Sundareswarar Temple – Madurai

 Puranic Significance

-The temple might have been constructed before 10th century AD.
-It has two vattezhuthu inscriptions belonging to 949 AD and referring to the King Cholan Thalai Konda Veera Pandya.
+- The temple contains two vattezhuthu inscriptions from 949 AD, which refer to the Chola King Thalai Konda Veera Pandya.

-The first inscription says that the main deity of the temple is Thirumoolanatha Peruman Adigal and the village is named as Thirumanikayam, coming under the jurisdiction of Mutta Naadu, a subdivision of Pandya kingdom.
+- The first inscription mentions the main deity as Thirumoolanatha Peruman Adigal and the village as Thirumanikayam, which came under the jurisdiction of Mutta Naadu, a subdivision of the Pandya Kingdom.

 Beliefs